linode/docs/docs/guides/kubernetes/migrating-from-azure-functions-to-knative/index.md

 ## Migrate Azure Functions to Knative

 This guide examines a sample Azure function and walks through how to migrate it to Knative.
-Azure functions are similar to Knative functions.
-They both have a trigger and extract their input arguments from a context, event, or HTTP request.
+Azure functions are similar to Knative functions - both have a trigger and extract their input arguments from a context, event, or HTTP request.

 The main application logic is highlighted in the example Azure function below: